Después de tanto soportar la pena de sentir tu olvido.

 Fig. 1 of this blog shows that the standard model of the operating profit margin does not produce a good statistical fit, so the regression coefficients are unreliable.
 Operating profit is the difference between S(t) and C(t).

-In contrast, Fig. 2 shows the strong regression results written above from which we obtained the safe harbor minimum U.S. retail OMBD of 6.8%.
+Fig. 2 shows the strong regression results written above from which I propose the safe harbor minimum U.S. retail OMBD of 6.8%.

 Transfer pricing operating profit margins – the takeaway